Chip-Biscuit/Chip-Biscuit.github.io/about/index.md

 Hey, I’m **Chip** — a Tech enthusiast, security tinkerer, nostalgic game patch creator, Reverse Engineer, Programmer and all-around tech explorer.
 I spend my time breaking things (ethically) to understand them, restoring old Windows titles, writing Direct3D wrappers, and diving deep into system-level programming.
+The harder and more impossible the problem looks... the more i want to solve it.

 ---